glynawe/Vanilla/vanilla.md

 #### Garbage Collection Option

-The `new` procedure takes a type description as its first parameter, finds memory space for an anonymous variable of that type, assigns a default initial value to the variable and returns a reference to it.
+The `new` procedure takes a type definition as its first parameter, finds memory space for an anonymous variable of that type, assigns a default initial value to the variable and returns a reference to it.
 If no memory space is available then a runtime error is raised.

 The `free` procedure does nothing.